Date Updated: 09/03/2025

 • Do you have a fever?

-• Are you having abdominal pain?
+• Are you having stomach pain?

 • Have your symptoms stayed the same or gotten worse?